tana-gh/vector-replace/README.md

 If checking this, the search will not be match when only matches until a part of all search strings.
 For example, loop search is enabled and search strings are 'a', 'b', 'c', then 'abcab' is matched by only 'abc'.

+### Matrix search

+If checking this, each search strings will be searched from all of text on the editor.
+Each replace strings will be corresponded to each search strings.

 ---

 ## Release Notes

+### 2.0.0

+Features:
+- Matrix search (#6)
+- Improve performance (#12)
+- Progress bar (#13)

 ### 1.1.1